Helensburgh RFC

 Helensburgh RFC is a rugby union side based in Helensburgh, Argyll and Bute, Scotland.
 They play their home games at Ardencaple.

 History

 The club was founded in 1963 and celebrated its golden jubilee in 2013.
 The event attracted 400 guests from around the world for a celebratory dinner.

 Trivia

 The Helensburgh rugby team made the news in 2004 when their 1st XV all became fathers in the space of 5 years; all of them together having 15 sons; enough for a new 1st XV.

 The Princess Royal visited Helensburgh RFC in 2012 and opened a new stand at the ground.

 Helensburgh Sevens

 The club run the Helensburgh Sevens tournament.
+This 7s Tournament has been running since 1972.